 Intensity refractometry.

 For steady state, the hardware will work as normal PPR reflectometers.
-Note that little or no experience is available in using reflectometers for plasma density profile measurements outside the equatorial position.
+Note that, in D shaped machines, little or no experience is available in using reflectometers for plasma density profile measurements outside the equatorial position.

-Figure 1. (a) Concept of DEMO PPR involves several reflectometry LOS placed poloidally around the machine; (b) For ramp-up, a new concept is being developedhe PPR hardware work as an interferometer (1), as a refractometer (2) or as an intensity refractometer (3) as well as the standard reflectometer operation mode (4); (c) shows the LSF PPR synthetic diagnostics probing a DTT SN plasma; and (d) allows to compare the dimensions of the DTT vessel against DEMOS’.
+Figure 1. (a) Concept of DEMO PPR involves several reflectometry LOS placed poloidally around the machine; (b) For ramp-up, a new diagnostic concept is being developed.
+The PPR hardware will work as an interferometer (1), as a refractometer (2) or as an intensity refractometer (3) as well as the standard reflectometer operation mode (4); (c) shows the LSF PPR synthetic diagnostics probing a DTT SN plasma; and (d) allows to compare the dimensions of the DTT vessel against DEMO’s.

-These goals involve developments in different fields, namely (i) Development of synthetic diagnostics [prepare DEMO and DTT density inputs for simulation codes, developments in FDTD codes, developments in description of structures (antennas/waveguides/vessel walls)], developments in description of plasma scenarios); (ii) Development of new algorithms (for steady state and ramp-up); (iii) Synchronization between different reflectometers (experimental validation on the tokamak WEST); (iv) Advances on reflectometry hardware (compact reflectometer prototype using MMIC with DDS signal generation); and (v) DTT as a possible testbed for DEMO (Synthetic diagnostics for simulation and algorithms, design of antennas for a possible PPR implementation).
+These goals involve developments in different fields, namely (i) Development of synthetic diagnostics [prepare DEMO and DTT density inputs for simulation codes, developments in FDTD codes, developments in the description of structures (antennas/waveguides/vessel walls)], developments in the description of plasma scenarios); (ii) Development of new algorithms (for steady state and ramp-up); (iii) Synchronization between different reflectometers (experimental validation on the tokamak WEST); (iv) Advances on reflectometry hardware (compact reflectometer prototype using MMIC with DDS signal generation); and (v) DTT as a possible testbed for DEMO (Synthetic diagnostics for simulation and algorithms, design of antennas for a possible PPR implementation).

-At the beginning of the EnR, the code REFMUL3 entered the production stage and was added to the EnR toolkit making 3D simulations available.
+At the beginning of the EnR, the code REFMUL3 entered the production stage and was added to the EnR codes’ toolkit, making 3D simulations available.
 REFMUL3 is a 3D parallel code with all field components included.
-It has a parallel hybrid implementation (OpenMP+MPI) with 3D domain decomposition, showing very good scaling , and a XDMF/HDF5 compressed binary output.
-Within the EnR ameliorations have been added, a pitstop/restart file implementation, a VTK format output and an ancillary CAD import pipeline, allowing an unprecedented description of the synthetic diagnostics (Santos, 2021).
+It has a parallel hybrid implementation (OpenMP+MPI) with 3D domain decomposition, showing very good scaling behavior, and a XDMF/HDF5 compressed binary output (da Silva 2022).
+Within the EnR ameliorations have been added, a pitstop/restart file implementation, a VTK format output, and an ancillary CAD import pipeline, allowing an unprecedented description of the synthetic diagnostics (Santos, 2021).

 DEMO steady state has been comprehensively studied in this first half on the enabling research and with advances made in algorithms for steady state (Ricardo, 2021).
-We will devote the reminder of the project to research pertinent to the ramp-up concept, namely with the identification of the many operational cases possible and which operational model to use associated with the appropriated interpretative model.
+We will devote the reminder of the project to research solutions pertinent to the ramp-up concept, namely with the identification of the many operational cases possible and which operational model to use associated with the appropriated interpretative model.

-On the hardware development front, two compact reflectometer prototype PCB boards were developed using MMIC with a back-end covering directly 10 to 20 GHz, which with full band frequency multipliers can be extended to 140 GHz.
+On the hardware development front, two compact reflectometer prototype PCB boards were developed and built using MMIC with a back-end covering directly 10 to 20 GHz, which with full band frequency multipliers can be extended to 140 GHz.
 The initial tests performed with these prototypes were very encouraging with the back-end prototype generating full band signals exceeding 8 dBm, enough to drive external multipliers.
-All undesirable harmonics are 15 dBi the desired output, in all frequency (Silva, 2021).
+All undesirable harmonics are 15 dBi below the desired output, in all frequency ranges (Silva, 2021).
 Testing the quadrature detector will follow.
 An important feature to be implemented is DDS signal generation.

 Concerning Synchronization between different reflectometers, the experimental validation on the tokamak WEST started with successful laboratory tests.
 However, the tests in situ in real environmental conditions have been postponed due to the delay of the WEST experimental campaign.